Find Your Perfect School

 What are the differences between certificates and certifications or licenses?

 For one thing, certificates typically don’t result in professional certifications and licenses.
-But there are instances when completing a certificate program is a prerequisite or preparation for a certification exam.
+However, there are instances when completing a certificate program is a prerequisite or preparation for a certification exam.
 At their core, certificates only show that the individual has completed an occupation-specific course of study.

 For another thing, certificates are awarded by community colleges, technical and vocational schools, and four-year colleges.
 Certifications, which involve the documentation of training and work experience combined with assessments, are awarded by industry organizations and state agencies.